elastic/search-ui/packages/react-search-ui/README.md

 <img src="./resources/screenshot.png" width="600">

 We understand that no two experiences are exactly the same.
-Because of this, we aim to provide a toolset that is flexible enough to meet any demand, be it a completely out of the box experience or a completely custom UI.
+Because of this, we aim to provide a toolset that is flexible enough to meet any demand, be it a completely out-of-the-box experience or a completely custom UI.

 ## Features